Convert ODT to SXW

 Q: Can I convert SXW back to ODT?

-Q: What versions of StarOffice/OpenOffice use SXW?
+Q: What versions of StarOffice and OpenOffice use SXW?

-A: SXW was the native format for StarOffice 6.0, 7, and 8, and for OpenOffice.org 1.x versions (1.0, 1.1, etc.).
-Starting with OpenOffice.org 2.0 (released in 2005), the native format changed to ODT (OpenDocument Format).
+A: SXW was the native format for StarOffice 6.0, 7, and 8, and for OpenOffice.org 1.x versions (1.0, 1.1, 1.1.5).
+Starting with OpenOffice.org 2.0 (released in October 2005), the native format changed to ODT (OpenDocument Format), making SXW a legacy format.